 1st: Pfister 811—132.5 mph

 So what if you just wanted one car that would suit you in every situation?
-It may not be the absolute best in any single situation but it would be very competitive everywhere—a jack of all trades car that you can buy and use to do well in most situations.
-Well, based on the lists we've seen there are two clear candidates—the only two cars that appear in the top five for both lap times and top speeds: the Grotti X80 Proto and the Truffade Nero Custom.
+A jack of all trades car that you can buy and use to do well in most situations.
+Well, based on the lists we've seen there is one clear candidate—the only car that appears in the top six for both lap times and top speeds: Dewbauchee Vagner.

 One of the main differences these cars have which will actually affect you in a racing situation is weight.
 Weight in GTA has no effect on performance but is instead programmed to be used in collisions.
 A car that weighs more will fare better in a crash with a car that weighs less.
-The big winner here is the Nero Custom, which weighs double that of the X80 Proto.
-The X80s 900kg weight actually makes it the second lightest car in the supers class (first is the 880kg RE-7B) and therefore is much more susceptible to being pushed wildly off course when taking even a small hit.
-Conversely, the 1800kg weight of the Nero Custom makes it the second heaviest car in the supers class (first is the 1995kg regular Nero) and therefore will be much less affected in crashes.
-If your opponent attempts to take you out of a race he’ll have a much harder job of doing it if you’re driving a Nero Custom rather than an X80 Proto.
+The big standout here is the XA-21 which weighs 1,400kg.
+Compared to the 1,300kg of the Autarch the advantage doesn’t seem that great, but it’s a lot better than the 1,000kg weight of the Vagner and 880kg weight of the lightest-in-class RE-7B.
+If your opponent attempts to take you out of a race he’ll have a much harder job of doing it if you’re driving an XA-21 rather than an RE-7B.